 13. A student who is placed on academic suspension may appeal (in writing, to the Academic Dean) to continue enrollment for the next semester.
 The appeal will be considered by the Petitions Sub-committee of the Academic Policy and Curriculum Committee of the Faculty.
 The student will receive a written response from the Academic Dean.
 If permission to enroll is granted, the student’s status becomes “probation”.

-A student not meeting the standards of the academic progress scale (see above) may not:
+A student not meeting the standards of the academic progress scale or the chapel attendance requirement (see previous sections) may not:

 1. Participate in inter-collegiate competition (athletic or other)

 2. Participate in public programs (on or off campus) given by any Asbury University department, organization, or class (unless such participation is a clear academic course requirement)

 In order to hold a student body office, a student must have a minimum cumulative grade point average of 2.50.
 For a class office, the GPA requirement is 2.25.

 The Academic Appeals section listed in this Bulletin exists to enable students to resolve concerns.
 A grievance procedure is available to any student who believes a school decision or action has adversely affected his/her status, rights or privileges as a student.
 The purpose is to provide a prompt and equitable process for resolving student grievances.